 - Read a bedtime story or sing a lullaby, so that your little one gets sleepy.

 - Lay him down in his crib once he’s drowsy.

-Remember that there is no perfect routine, the best routine is the one that makes you, your family and your baby happy!
+Remember that there is no perfect routine: the best routine is the one that makes you, your family and your baby happy!
 So feel free to choose a routine that suits you.
-The only requisite is to be consistent with the routine, and learn to identify your baby’s cues, so that you don’t start the routine when he is overtired, or not tired at all.
+The only requisite is to be consistent, and learn to identify your baby’s cues, so that you don’t start the routine when he is overtired or not tired at all.